KiwiKilian/fhs-slides/2024-ss-mmt-m-frontend-engineering/sections/5-geospatial.md

 - Instead of rasterized images, vector information with properties will be downloaded
   - In the same tiles style as with raster imagery
 - Must be rendered by the client browser
+  - Data is thereby on the client and can be queried
 - Currently driven by [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec)
   - Basically a special binary format to transfer GeoJSON very efficiently
 - Vector precisions of the same feature will be different, depending on zoom level